Chart Color Schemes

 The latest Census data sees Morpeth placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Morpeth's cultural diversity was found to be below average, with 91.6% of its population born in Australia, 94.0% being citizens, and 98.3% speaking English only at home.
-Christianity is the predominant religion in Morpeth, comprising 66.1% of people, compared to 55.9% across Rest of NSW.
-The top three ancestry groups based on country of birth of parents are English (34.4%), Australian (29.1%), and Scottish (11.0%).
+Christianity is the predominant religion in Morpeth, making up 66.1% of people, compared to 55.9% across Regional NSW.
+The top three ancestry groups are English (34.4%), Australian (29.1%), and Scottish (11.0%).

 Frequently Asked Questions - Diversity